In this video, you will use the directions object you created to find the distance between

 Take a look at your code.

-“Get the distance of the first and only leg of the journey
+It reads: “Get the numeric representation of the distance of the first and only leg

 Next, run the program and check the log.